Configure a Fake Arm

 Configure a fake arm to test different models of robotic arms without any physical hardware:

-Navigate to the Config tab of your robot’s page in the Viam app.
-Click on the Components subtab and click Create component.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.
+Click the + icon next to your machine part in the left-hand menu and select Component.
 Select the arm type, then select the fake model.
-Enter a name for your arm and click Create.
+Enter a name or use the suggested name for your arm and click Create.

 An example configuration for a fake ur5e arm in the Viam app Config Builder.